ipspace/netlab/docs/dev/plugins.md

 * execute module **post_transform** function
 * execute plugin **post_transform** function

 Every plugin function is called with a single *topology* argument: the current topology data structure.
-The node- or link-manipulation functions must iterate over `topology.nodes` dictionary or `topology.links` list.
+The node or link-manipulation functions must iterate over the `topology.nodes` dictionary or the `topology.links` list.

 Plugins extending [configuration modules](../modules.md) might have to define additional module attributes.
-The [module attribute lists](module-attributes.md) have to be extended with the plugin defaults or in the plugin **init** function before any module validation code is executed.
+The [module attribute lists](module-attributes.md) must be extended before any module validation code is executed, either with the plugin defaults or in the plugin **init** function.

 ## Plugin Metadata

-Plugin can specify global variables that are used to influence the plugin behavior or order-of-execution:
+A plugin can specify global variables that are used to influence the plugin behavior or order of execution:

-* `_requires`: A list of prerequisite modules and plugins. _netlab_ will abort if any of the prerequisite plugins is not listed in the **topology.plugin** list, or if any of the prerequisite modules is not used by at least one node.
+* `_requires`: A list of prerequisite modules and plugins. _netlab_ will abort if any prerequisite plugins are not listed in the **topology.plugin** list, or if any of the prerequisite modules are not used by at least one node.
 * `_execute_after`: A list of plugins that should execute before the current plugin.
-For example, **ebgp.multihop** plugin has to execute after **ebgp.utils** plugin, and therefore defines `_execute_after = [ 'ebgp.utils' ]`
+For example, the **ebgp.multihop** plugin has to be executed after **ebgp.utils** plugin, and therefore defines `_execute_after = [ 'ebgp.utils' ]`
 * `_config_name`: The name of extra configuration templates to add to the node **config** attribute when a node using the plugin functionality requires additional device configuration.
-The value of this variable is set during the plugin initialization process, but it's still recommended to define it in the plugin and set its value to a string to prevent **mypy** complaints.
+This variable is set during the plugin initialization process, but it's still recommended to define it in the plugin and set its value to a string to prevent **mypy** complaints.

 ## Sample Plugin

-All anycast servers in a BGP anycast topology should have the same AS number, but [do not need IBGP sessions between themselves](https://blog.ipspace.net/2022/01/netsim-plugins.html).
+All anycast servers in a BGP anycast topology should have the same AS number but [do not need IBGP sessions between themselves](https://blog.ipspace.net/2022/01/netsim-plugins.html).
 A [custom plugin](https://github.com/ipspace/netlab-examples/tree/master/plugins/adjust-bgp-sessions) deletes IBGP sessions for any node with **bgp.anycast** attribute.

 The topology file used in the BGP anycast example uses [group node data](../groups.md#setting-node-data-in-groups) on a [BGP AS group](../groups.md#automatic-bgp-groups) to set **bgp.anycast** node attribute on any node in AS 65101